murphnomer/CSB340_CPUScheduler/Report.md

 At this point we must return to design decisions.
 If response time is the next important factor after maximizing CPU utilization then Round Robin must be considered.
 It will process results in an equitable fashion.
 Meaning, priority must _not_ be of importance to consider this algorithm.
 However, note that the MLQ does take priority into account.
-So even though the average turnaround time is higher overall that average is effected by the fact that it will preempt lower priority processes.
-This raises the overall average, but the highest priority processes would always fall on the lower end of that average.
+So even though the average turnaround time is higher overall that average is affected by the fact that processes in the higher priority queue will preempt lower priority ones.
+This raises the overall average, but the highest priority processes always fall on the lower end of that average.

-So in context, and if the system design requires it, this could be the clear winner.
-Round Robin would be a good choice if the system requires processes be handled in a more equitable fashion.
+So in context, and if the system design requires prioritization of certain processes, this could be the clear winner.
+Round Robin would be a good choice if the system requires all processes be handled in a more equitable fashion.

 ## Glossary
+**Tw** - Waiting Time: the amount of time the process spends waiting to be chosen by the scheduler for execution.
+**Tr** - Response Time: the amount of time between when the process arrives for scheduling and the time it first starts executing.
+**Ttr** - Turnaround Time: the total time between when the process arrives for scheduling and when it completely finishes executing.
 **FCFS** - First Come First Served
 **SJF** - Shortest Job First
 **RR** - Round Robin
 **MLQ** - Multi-level Queue
 **MLFQ** - Multi-level Feedback Queue